 Adélie penguins (Pygoscelis adeliae) breed in two groups near the coast in the central and eastern-most part of Edmonson Point, occupying an area of about 9000 m2 (Map 4).
-The number of breeding pairs recorded between 1981-2005 is summarised in Table 1, the average number in this period being 2080.
-In 1994-95 the majority of birds were recorded to arrive around 30-31 October, while the majority of the season's chicks had fledged by 12 February, with fledging complete by 21 February (Franchi et al., 1997).
-An abandoned nesting site, occupied approximately 2600-3000 years ago, lies about 1 km to the northwest of the current colony, on bedrock adjacent to the cuspate foreland (Baroni and Orombelli, 1994).
+Investigations on the colony began in the early 1980s.
+The number of breeding pairs recorded between 1981 and 2022 is reported in Table 1.
+Abandoned nesting sites located ~1 km to the northwest of the current colony were occupied approximately 355 - 2000 calendar years B.P., on bedrock adjacent to the cuspate foreland (Baroni and Orombelli, 1994; Lambert et al. 2002; Emslie et al. 2007).